Mitigation Overview

 - Associate multiple RTBH mitigations with the threshold to cover both IPv4 and IPv6.

 Note: This may result in attempted announcements on the wrong BGP sessions.
-Ask Customer Support for assistance.
+Ask Kentik for assistance (see Customer Care).

 top | section